|Quick Facts: Instructional Coordinators|

 Most instructional coordinators work in elementary and secondary schools, colleges, professional schools, or educational support services or for state and local governments.
 They typically work year round.

-Instructional coordinators need a master’s degree and related work experience, such as teaching or school administration.
+Instructional coordinators typically need a master’s degree and related work experience, such as in teaching or school administration, to enter the occupation.
 Coordinators in public schools may be required to have a state-issued license.

 The median annual wage for instructional coordinators was $63,740 in May 2021.

-Employment of instructional coordinators is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
-As states and school districts put greater emphasis on student achievement data, schools may increasingly turn to instructional coordinators to develop better curriculums and improve teachers’ effectiveness.
+Employment of instructional coordinators is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for instructional coordinators.